 - During the Pledge of Allegiance, students are expected to stand or sit quietly.

 - If a student chooses not to stand, they must not disrupt others during the Pledge.

 - During the moment of silence, students must remain silent.

-- Students late to class must enter the class quietly, follow the class tardy arrival procedure by signing the tardy log and begin engaging in class.
+- Students late to class must enter the class quietly, follow the class tardy arrival procedure by signing the tardy tracker, and begin engaging in class.

-- Multiple tardies to class will result in calls home and/or disciplinary action.
+- Multiple tardies to class will result in interventions, calls home, and/or disciplinary action.

 Student Planner Usage

 - Every student at HMS receives a planner.
 Bring your planner to all classes every day.

 - Record all homework assignments in the daily assignment section.

 - Replacement planners can be purchased in the main office for $5.